 A fundamental challenge in divorce cases is determining the right value to assign to a small business.
 Divorce attorneys and judges, while skilled in legal matters, generally lack the specialized expertise needed to accurately value a private business or investment.
 This is where the need for professional valuation comes into play.

-Although a deep dive into the complex arena of business valuation for divorce is beyond the scope of what is covered here, we feel that it may be helpful for divorcees to understand certain key terms that apply.
+Although a deep dive into the complex arena of business valuation for divorce is beyond the scope of this book, certain key terms may be helpful for couples going through divorce.
 First, one of the most important variables to understand is the correct standard of value to use.

 To add even greater complexity, many states refer in both statute and case law to a fair value standard, the definition of which also varies by state.
 However, generally, fair value standards still follow many of the same methods used to value businesses as those described above.
-The important point of what we discuss here is this: to determine a defensible value for a private business one must understand the state specific rules of determining value in a divorce.
+The important point is this: to determine a defensible value for a private business, one must understand the state specific rules of determining value in a divorce.

 Separate from the standard of value used, businesses are valued using several methods, and often a combination of methods.
-Three common methods include: (1) the asset approach, (2) the income approach, and (3) the market approach.
-A brief description of each follows:
+Three common methods include: (1) the asset approach, (2) the income approach, and (3) the market approach:

 The Asset Approach